 Mini-transplants treat some diseases better than others.
 They may not work well for patients with a lot of cancer in their body or people with fast-growing cancers.
-Also, although side effects from chemo and radiation may be less than those from a standard allogeneic transplant, the risk of graft-versus-host disease is the same.
+Also, although there might be fewer side effects from chemo and radiation than those from a standard allogeneic transplant, the risk of graft-versus-host disease is the same.
 Some studies have shown that for some cancers and some other blood conditions, both adults and children can have the same kinds of results with a mini-transplant as compared to a standard transplant.

 This is a special kind of allogeneic transplant that can only be used when the patient has an identical sibling (twin or triplet) – someone who has the exact same tissue type.
 An advantage of syngeneic stem cell transplant is that graft-versus-host disease will not be a problem.
 Also, there are no cancer cells in the transplanted stem cells, as there might be in an autologous transplant.